 Post-Breach Risk Assessment for a University Health System

-The team used Duty of Care Risk Analysis (“DoCRA”) to define the health system’s acceptable risk definition which included their mission to care for the university community, their objectives to operate as a successful health system, and their obligations to protect their patient population.
+The team used Duty of Care Risk Analysis (“DoCRA”) to define the health system’s acceptable risk definition which included their mission to care for the university community, their objectives to operate as a successful health system, and their obligations to protect their patient population and protected health information.
 The health system could then evaluate both their security risks and security controls for reasonableness to be sure that neither the risks nor the burden of controls would be too great.

 HALOCK conducted a risk analysis of the environment that caused the breach, vetting our findings with counsel prior to delivery to the client.
 HALOCK and outside counsel modeled a roadmap for reducing the identified risks to a degree that OCR found to be “reasonable” and that they accepted as the foundation for the health systems’ risk management program.